enwikuna/enwikuna-license-manager-client/README.md

 ## Getting Started

-To be able to provide your customer the client, there are some steps you need to perform.
+To be able to provide your customers the client, there are some steps you need to perform.
 In general, it would be good if you fork this repository to make the necessary changes.
 This way, you can merge the latest update of the client directly into your fork.
-If you don't want to do that, you can also download the latest release of the client and edit the files inside the extracted folder.
+If you don't want to do that, you can also download the latest release asset `enwikuna-license-manager-client.zip` of the client and edit the files inside the extracted folder.

 ### Minimum Requirements